Sam Pothecary

-Arthur 'Sam' Ernest Pothecary (1 March 1906 — 21 May 1991) was an English first-class cricketer who made 271 appearances in first-class cricket for Hampshire between 1927 and 1946, scoring over 9,000 runs.
+Arthur Ernest "Sam" Pothecary (1 March 1906 – 21 May 1991) was an English first-class cricketer who made 271 appearances in first-class cricket for Hampshire between 1927 and 1946, scoring over 9,000 runs.
 He later stood as an umpire in first-class cricket between 1949 and 1958.

 Cricket career

 Playing career

 The son of the Southampton footballer Arthur Pothecary senior, he was born in Southampton in March 1906.
 Towards the end of the 1920s, Hampshire were looking to bring in replacements for the ageing Phil Mead, George Brown, Jack Newman and Alec Kennedy. with Pothecary being one such player bought into the Hampshire team.
 He made his debut in first-class cricket for Hampshire against Surrey at The Oval in the 1927 County Championship.
 He impressed on debut, scoring 24 runs batting at number eleven, while also taking four wickets in Surrey's second innings, including those of Jack Hobbs and Andy Sandham.
 Pothecary made ten appearances during his debut season.
 He made just three first-class appearances in 1928, before making ten in 1929.
 He struggled for a regular place in the Hampshire eleven early in his career, but began to play more regularly for Hampshire from 1930.
 He scored 419 runs at an average of 16.76 from nineteen matches in 1930, and 372 runs at an average of 13.77 from twenty matches in 1931.